When Nicholas Clements tackles HR efforts, he looks first to one thing: the company’s reputation.

 Clements, a management consultant in the People & Change division at a Big Four Advisory firm, has spent his entire career studying and observing how employees — known in the industry as “human capital” — influence the organization in both positive and negative ways.

 Now Clements, a married father of two, is bringing that expertise to MSHRM students at USC Bovard College.
-He was part of the inaugural faculty that taught during Bovard College’s successful first semester and he will be back this fall, teaching HRM 500 – Human Resource Strategy.

 Here is more from Clements, including insights into creating a productive workforce: